Mark Nicholas

 Mark Charles Jefford Nicholas (born 29 September 1957) is an English cricket commentator and former cricketer and broadcaster.
 He played for Hampshire from 1978 to 1995, captaining them from 1985 to his retirement.
+On 1 October 2023, he succeeded Stephen Fry as president of Marylebone Cricket Club on a one-year term.

 Nicholas was born in Westminster, London.
 A grandson of Fred Nicholas, he was educated at Bradfield College where he was coached in cricket by John Harvey.

 Playing career

 A middle-order batsman and occasional medium-pace bowler, Nicholas captained Hampshire to four major trophies – the Benson & Hedges Cup in 1988 and 1992, Sunday League in 1986, and NatWest Trophy in 1991 (although he missed the final of the 1991 tournament through injury, David Gower captaining in his absence).
 Although he captained an England 'B' tour to Sri Lanka in 1985–86, an England A tour to Zimbabwe in 1989/1990, and an "English Counties XI" tour of Zimbabwe in 1984–85, he was never selected for the England senior team.

 Known for his suave appearance and urbane manner, Nicholas is one of a long line of colourfully dressed characters to captain Hampshire County Cricket Club, including Colin Ingleby-Mackenzie and C. B. Fry.